olenahelena/To-Do_List/README.md

 # To-Do List Application

 The To-Do List Application is a web-based task management tool that allows users to create, organize, and manage their daily tasks efficiently.
-The application provides a user-friendly interface where tasks can be added, marked as complete, edited, and removed.
+The application provides a user-friendly interface where tasks can be added, marked as complete, edited, and removed. git

 ## Table of contents